Ruota-Lang/Ruota/README.md

 	a ** b		The exponential of `a` to the power of `b` len a		Size of array `a`
-	val a		Numerical value of string-array `a` str a		String value of `a`
+	num a		Numerical value of string-array `a` str a		String value of `a`
+				condenses array into a string format
+	arr a		Array value of string `a`
-	a push b	Pushes value `b` to the end of `a` a post b	Pushes value `b` to the front of `a` pop a		Pops value from end of `a`
+				`str (arr "Hello World" + 1)` adds 1 to each char in the string and then converts it back to string a push b	Pushes value `b` to the end of `a` a post b	Pushes value `b` to the front of `a` pop a		Pops value from end of `a`